MicrosoftDocs/sdk-api/sdk-api-src/content/winreg/nf-winreg-regsetvalueexw.md

 Note that operations that access certain registry keys are redirected.
 For more information,  see <a href="https://docs.microsoft.com/windows/desktop/SysInfo/registry-virtualization">Registry Virtualization</a> and <a href="https://docs.microsoft.com/windows/desktop/SysInfo/32-bit-and-64-bit-application-data-in-the-registry">32-bit and 64-bit Application Data in the Registry</a>.

+Consider using the <a href="https://docs.microsoft.com/windows/desktop/api/winreg/nf-winreg-regsetkeyvaluew">RegSetKeyValue</a> function, which provides a more convenient way to set the value of a registry key.

 > [!NOTE]
 > The winreg.h header defines RegSetValueEx as an alias which automatically selects the ANSI or Unicode version of this function based on the definition of the UNICODE preprocessor constant.
 Mixing usage of the encoding-neutral alias with code that not encoding-neutral can lead to mismatches that result in compilation or runtime errors.
 For more information, see [Conventions for Function Prototypes](/windows/win32/intl/conventions-for-function-prototypes).